-Based on responses to survey questions about work and job search activities, each person age 16 and over in the sample is classified as employed, unemployed, or not in the labor force (definitions below).
+Based on responses to survey questions about work and job search activities, each person age 16 and over in the sample is classified as employed, unemployed, or not in the labor force (defined below).

 The household survey labor force measures are available by many demographic characteristics, including age, sex, race, Hispanic or Latino ethnicity, and educational attainment.
-Labor force characteristics such as usual full- and part-time status, multiple jobholding, duration, and reason for unemployment are also available.
+Labor force characteristics such as usual full- and part-time status, multiple jobholding, duration of unemployment, and reason for unemployment are also available.

 The household survey employment measure is an estimate of employed people, not an estimate of jobs.
 People who have more than one job (multiple jobholders) are counted once in the household survey employment measure.